alecmagnet/alecmagnet/README.md

 ### Hiya, I'm Alec 🧲!
-I'm an ancient wizard 🧙‍♂️ and software engineer 💻 on the ChartIQ team 📈 at Cosaic.
+I'm a software engineer 💻 on the ChartIQ team 📈 at Cosaic.

 #### Connect with me: